 Part of the roundism series.
 This look rather art deco-like I think.
-Of course I like that era.
+Of course I like that era and although surrealist it has the same atmosphere like my tribute to Man Ray.
 It got style unlike this era in which ugliness rules and which is branded by a total lack and respect for the craft and imagination of an artist.

 I think I will do an article on aesthetics lost and the reign of post World War II art.
 After 1945 art shifted gear to a level of discovering boundaries of what art is not, already preceded by Marcel Duchamp’s fountain, called ‘R. Mutt’.
 Henceforward art has been presented through abstract expressionism, pop art, fluxus, post modernism, concept art, etc., etc. Some art forms do enchant me more than other, like pop art.
 Some cause a faint smile on my face like so many concept art you still find in modern galleries an musems nowadays.